djolertrk/llvm-di-checker/README.md

        ...

 7) As a final step, the case could be reduced per suggestions from: https://djolertrk.github.io/llvm-debug-info-blog/ (section: How to reduce a test case using LLVM bugpoint?)

-The tool has found **17924** cases that may indicate bugs within compiler.